 Do not rely on Google Maps on Penida, it got us in some interesting situations last time.
 At one point we ended up in the middle of a village meeting where about 40 men looked at us like we were idiots and told us to get lost.
 So follow the signs along the road and ask the locals for directions if you get lost.

 While Nusa Penida is undeniably beautiful, keep in mind that it is very different from the other two islands.
 It is much larger than what you’d think.
-There was at least 5 tourist fatalities here just last year alone.
+There were at least 5 tourist fatalities here just last year alone.
 Some have been swept off the beaches by unexpected waves, some have been caught in strong currents and some have fallen from the tall cliffs.
 So please be careful!

 Related post: Nusa Penida in photos – Indonesia beyond Bali